googleapis/google-api-nodejs-client/README.md

 ### Media Uploads

 This client supports multipart media uploads.
-The resource parameters are specified in the `resource` parameter object, and the media body itself is specified in the `media` parameter.
+The resource parameters are specified in the `resource` parameter object, and the media itself is specified in the `media.body` parameter with mime-type specified in `media.mimeType`.

 Example: Upload a plain text file to Google Drive with the title "Test" and contents "Hello World".